pelias/pelias/Libpostal_Integration/README.md

 ## Functionality

-- [ ] Refactor the address parsing component out of APi to allow us to easily swap out parsing logic.
+- [ ] Refactor the address parsing component out of API to allow us to easily swap out parsing logic.
 - [ ] Replace `addressit` with `libpostal` in the API.
 - [ ] Update query logic to accept specific address parts in the query instead of always relying on the `name` property.
 - [ ] Allow query logic to fallback to admin areas where an exact address has not been located.